hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 # notes from live session
-- need a good example much better planned for double-loop tdd demo.
-- got to beginning of first exercise in 40 mins with 6ppl (5 mins behind)
-- got to end of outside-in discussion after 2h10 (35 mins behind)
 - have a better process for outside-in live code bit
 - slides worked well for that bit
 - and for the mocks bit